Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Often when clients are deciding on their big career or business goals for a coaching series they slip in the personal goal "and I could do with losing some weight".
 And if you are a health life coach then this scenario is almost a given.

 What can be frustrating for the coach and the client is, more often than not, this seemingly simple outcome turns out to be the one goal that has been set and failed numerous times.

-So, to help coaches work with clients in this area, I've adapted these six tips from my book Be Your Own Goals Coach to specifically help with goals to lose weight.
+So, to help coaches work with clients in this area, I've adapted these six tips from my book Mastering the Art of Goals Coaching to specifically help with goals to lose weight.

 That is Specific, Measurable, Realistic and Achievable and Timed.
 And It needs to be about more than the amount of weight to be lost.
 I add in Exciting and Yours to the basic SMART acronym to give it more power and certainty

 For instance, "I’m going to lose 10kg as a goal", is not really that inspiring.
 But "I’m going to lose 10kg or l0bs by my holiday in August and look gorgeous in a swimsuit again", is far more exciting and motivating.

 Make sure one motivating reason is included in the goal that will really inspire them to keep going when the going gets tough and that piece of cake beckons.

 And make sure they write the goal down!